 What to do if you fall victim to identity theft:

 - Contact the institutions and/or companies where the fraud occurred

-- If you hold accounts with Peoples Neighborhood Bank, contact us immediately and alert us to the situation
+- If you hold accounts with Peoples Security Bank and Trust, contact us immediately and alert us to the situation

 - File a report with the police department and obtain a copy of that report.

 - Contact one of the three major credit bureaus listed in our "Your Credit Rights" section below.
 Discuss with them whether or not you need to place a fraud alert on your file

 - Review your credit reports periodically and carefully